-Helen Pluut is assistant professor at the Department of Business Studies since September 2016.
-She is engaged in research projects in the field of organisational psychology.
+Helen Pluut is an associate professor and works at the Department of Business Studies at Leiden Law School since September 2016.

 - External collaborator